 Experience gained in Russia during the flight inspection of numerous GBAS FAST-C ground facilities (123 operational facilities) during their commissioning, has clearly demonstrated that problems with planning and executing VDB service inspection flights arise when the service volume overlaps with prohibited and restricted areas or includes local terrain with elevations.
 Based on this and also in accordance with Note 3 to clause 3.7.3.5.4.4 of Annex 10 Volume I, it was proposed to make changes to section 4.1.3 of Doc8071 Volume II.

-The paper proposed adding a line to Table Table II-4-4 in Doc 8071 to add requirements for field strength measurements for the positioning service.
+The paper proposed adding a line to Table II-4-4 in Doc 8071 to add requirements for field strength measurements for the positioning service.
 The proposed requirements would allow for signal strengths of -107 dBW/m2 which is considerably lower than the -99 dBW/m2 required VDB signal strength (in the horizontal) currently in the SARPs.
-There was a discussion of why this would be a problem as the MOPs requirements for receiver sensitivities are derived from the -99 dBW/m2 levels with the worst case airplane implementation loss.
+There was a discussion of why this would be a problem as the MOPs requirements for receiver sensitivities are derived from the -99 dBW/m2 levels with the worst-case airplane implementation loss.
 Although the Russian flight inspection aircraft were observed to receiver VDB transmissions to levels as low as -107 dBW/m2, those aircraft probably have shorter cable runs and lower losses (perhaps even better antenna gains) that would be seen in the air transport aircraft fleet.
 For this reason, the group rejected the proposed requirements for lower signal strengths for the positioning service in both 8071 and Annex 10.

 WP 7 also suggested a change to section 7.3.4 of Annex 10 Volume I Attachment D to define the value of Dmax to be “determined by the range at which the minimum value of the field strength of a horizontally polarized signal is provided”.
 After some discussion it was decided that such a definition was inappropriate because the coverage volume for the positioning service was purposely defined in Annex 10 as where the service “meets the requirements of 3.7.2.4 and supports the corresponding approved operations”.
 So, it should not be a requirement that the minimum field strength is required everywhere inside Dmax, but is required only where operations are intended to be supported.
 The proposed changes to Annex 10 were not accepted by the group.